apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Biden has decided to keep Space Command in Colorado, rejecting move to Alabama, officials tell AP**
+**Taco Bell sued for false advertising over skimpy fillings**

-You can read more about it [here](https://apnews.com/article/space-command-biden-colorado-alabama-382b12b57733848fd1d083227aefa0bf).
+You can read more about it [here](https://www.washingtonpost.com/food/2023/07/31/taco-bell-false-advertising-lawsuit/).

 ## Requirements
 - Python 3.8